MIB Group: History

 Once known as the "Medical Information Bureau" MIB was founded in 1902 by a group of life insurance companies with a desire to create an industry wide database of life insurance and other products.
 The goal was to share information as a way to protect applicants, insurers, and policyholders from omissions and fraud that prevented the sound and equitable underwriting of life insurance and other products.

 From 1902 through 1945, MIB was governed by a sub-committee of the Association of Life Insurance Medical Directors of America (ALIMDA).
 In 1946, MIB was established as an unincorporated association under New York law and, in 1978, it became a Delaware membership corporation.

-Today, MIB continues to facilitate fraud detection and underwriting risk assessment.
-At the same time, they are introducing new services to address the digital revolution that is transforming the life insurance industry, including the way products are offered and how insurance companies engage with their clients and advisors.
-They support the industry with Code Solutions, Medical Data Solutions, In Force Data Solutions, Digital Solutions and Actuarial Services.